deammion/Engr-Project/architecture_design/architecture-design.md

 ### 5.4 Health and Safety

 **Occupational Overuse**
-Occupational overuse is a type of overuse injury that may result in Muscle pains, hot or cold flushes, numbness or a restricted range of movement.
+Occupational overuse is a type of overuse injury that may result in Muscle pains, hot or cold flushes, numbness, or a restricted range of movement.
 Team members will be encouraged to take regular breaks away from their work and personal devices to prevent occupation overuse from occurring.
 Furthermore, realistic deadlines and workloads will be set to discourage overworking, alongside getting the team to practice good time management to prevent individual overuse as an effort to meet deadlines.
 Additionally, team members will have ergonomic workspaces so that any required equipment will be nearby and easily accessible.
 This will also encompass ensuring desks are at the correct height to encourage correct posture and reduce straining.
 Correct postures will be promoted and ensured for all team members, and the team will use comfortable chairs, which, if possible, will have back support.
 This will reduce straining and incorrect postures in a work environment, mitigating occupational overuse and its potential symptoms. https://www.southerncross.co.nz/group/medical-library/occupational-overuse-syndrome-oos